MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Storage/v1.1.3/Get-AzureRmStorageAccountKey.md

 ### Example 1: Get all access keys for a storage account
 ```
-Get-AzureRmStorageAccountKey -ResourceGroupName "RG01" -Name "MyStorageAccount"
+PS C:\> Get-AzureRmStorageAccountKey -ResourceGroupName "RG01" -Name "MyStorageAccount"
 ```

-This example gets all access keys for the storage account named "MyStorageAccount" in the "RG01" resource group.
+This command gets all access keys for the storage account named "MyStorageAccount" in the "RG01" resource group.

 ### Example 2: Get a specific access key for a storage account
 ```
-(Get-AzureRmStorageAccountKey -ResourceGroupName "RG01" -Name "MyStorageAccount").Key1
+PS C:\> (Get-AzureRmStorageAccountKey -ResourceGroupName "RG01" -Name "MyStorageAccount").Key1
 ```

-This example gets a specific access key for the storage account named "MyStorageAccount" in the "RG01" resource group.
+This command gets a specific access key for the storage account named "MyStorageAccount" in the "RG01" resource group.

 ## PARAMETERS